On the Transferability of Adversarial Attacksagainst Neural Text Classifier: A.3 Heatmap of Word Importance

-We study the behavior of different models via word importance, which is defined as follows:
+To study how each word in the sentence impacts the prediction of the model, we define word importance as follows:

-\begin{itemize} \item For an original word, its importance is calculated as the difference between the log likelihood of a gold label before and after the original word is replaced with a special ``unknown'' symbol ($<$unk$>$)''. \item For a substitute word, its importance is estimated as the difference between the log likelihood of a gold label before and after the substitute word is used to replace the original one. \end{itemize}
+\begin{itemize} \item For an original word, its importance is calculated as the difference between the log likelihood of a gold label before and after the original word is replaced with a special ``unknown'' symbol ($<$unk$>$). \item For a substitute word, its importance is estimated as the difference between the log likelihood of a gold label predicted by the model before and after the original word is replaced with the substitute one. \end{itemize}

 Figure \ref{fig:attention} and \ref{fig:substitution} show the importance of original and substitute words for different models.
-We here only consider one-layer models and take the following sentence as an example input:
+We here only consider the models (with one hidden layer) listed in Figure \ref{tb:model_pool} and take the following sentence as an example input:

 \textit{Storage, servers bruise HP earnings update Earnings per share rise compared with a year ago, but company misses analysts' expectations by a long shot.}